saadisaadi1/Handshot-Tower-Defence/README.md

 ![image](https://github.com/saadisaadi1/Handshot-Tower-Defence/assets/50622237/48de47e6-1e2d-4d99-a8f2-e748f087275e)

 ### **Introduction**
-This project is about making a game that works using intel realsense depth camera , made by me Saadi Saadi and my partner Ali Haj under the supervision of Ohad Meir one of the heads of Intel Realsense team the game is a tower defence archery game shooting targets and enemies , you can use either keyboard or just your hands using intel realsense depth camera to track them the game is made with unity and c# , and hand detection and tracking is made in python - using libraris such as pyrealsense2 , mediapipe , cv2 ... , and there is a connection between the unity application and the python application using sockets
+This project is about making a game that can be palyed with intel realsense depth camera , made by me Saadi Saadi and my partner Ali Haj under the supervision of Ohad Meir one of the heads of Intel Realsense team the game is a tower defence archery game shooting targets and enemies , you can use either keyboard or just your hands using intel realsense depth camera to track them the game is made with unity and c# , and hand detection and tracking is made in python - using libraris such as pyrealsense2 , mediapipe , cv2 ... , and there is a connection between the unity application and the python application using sockets

-### **modefying The Project**
+### **Modefying The Project**
 If you want to change/modefy the project you can download Unity from https://unity.com/download, and download "Unity Project" folder from here and extract it , and open it using "Unity Hub" (this would be downloaded when downloading Unity) by clicking the open button and choosing the directory

 ![image](https://github.com/saadisaadi1/Handshot-Tower-Defence/assets/50622237/fc688c29-69e3-4e5c-9398-76eb923d7bb1)